syncfusion-content/flutter-docs/Flutter/calendar/date-navigation.md

 {% endhighlight %}
 {% endtabs %}

-### Backward :
+### Backward
-You can use the backward method of controller for viewing the previous immediate visible dates in the `SfCalendar`.
+You can use the `backward method of controller` for viewing the previous immediate visible dates in the `SfCalendar`.
 It will move to previous month if the calendar view is month, similarly it will move to previous week for week view and previous day for day view.

 {% tabs %}
 {% highlight Dart %}